 Vahe: How did they do that?

 Valeri: So it’s just usability.
 So they just — it’s very well thought design of the app.
 So it’s not about how it looks but it’s about how it works.
-When you login in in the app or online, you just get like, I don’t know, 5 Euro credits for free the first time and then you just immediately start.
+When you login in the app or online, you just get like, I don’t know, 5 Euro credits for free the first time and then you just immediately start.
 What they do, they gather all the interesting articles from different newspapers and magazines.
 Actually, the app knows after a while what’s your interests and they give you the best titles.

 Then you just stroll like that to the articles.
 All of them are paid.
 There is no free.
 If one of them is good, you just do like this, swipe down or you scroll down, it’s just 3D.
 Meanwhile, you see on your left corner of the screen like minus ¢50.
 It’s like ¢50 from your card without having the stable ones.
 They make this very easy to process.

 If you go over rapidly through the article, all the way, you get your money back.
-There’s a message, “Oh, you’ve been too quick and must have not read it, so here’s your ¢50.”
+There’s a message, “Oh, you’ve been too quick and must not have read it, so here’s your ¢50.”
 It’s very cool.
 It’s not something you — it’s technical but also their copywriting in the app, it’s very accessible.
 It’s not like a program or a robot.
 It’s like a human you talk to.
 You have to check it out.
 I don’t know what it’s called.
 I’m not making a sale for you or something but I don’t know them.
 There’s a link.

 Vahe: [crosstalk] You talk about usability.
 You talk about content usability and making sure that it works.
 How do you define that?

-[Valerie: A lot of the magazines now, a lot of publishers, still use the old ways of thinking.
+Valerie: A lot of the magazines now, a lot of publishers, still use the old ways of thinking.
 Actually, what you have to do if you’re in content, you monetize your company especially or a distribution company, you go to distribution services.
 You have to rethink the way you reach the people.
 It has to be very, very accessible.
 Actually, it’s partly because in the Blendle case, it’s not the developers who said to designers, “We’ve programmed here something.
 Make it look good.”
 Something like this.

 It was really a collaboration with the designer with the developer and the publisher who knows the processes.
-Developer can program it and designer simplifies these processes.
-It’s very good collaboration between these three people.
+Developer can program it and designer simplify these processes.
+It’s a very good collaboration between these three people.
 The designer has to — he knows how to make everything very accessible.
 He tries to, instead of three steps, he makes it one step.
 It’s all about accessibility actually.
 People are very busy.
 They don’t want you to make extra steps.
 You just have to click it and start.

 Vahe: What do you define as –?
 You mentioned there’s an old way of thinking and now people have to start looking at new tools and new ways.
 What do you think are those been?
 What are those new tools and ways that you define?